hchiam/code-explorer/README.md

 8. get and store results and results frequencies for what tried:
    - how use this to check if achieved goal?
 9. report findings from results of actions tried

+### Stepping back

+This process is different from semantic code search because it also proactively checks error logs, tries combinations, and checks results (at least tries to, in a sandbox).